 Juniper is a common conifer species that can be found all over North America, Europe, and Asia.
-It has been a particularily successful species worldwide for its ability to thive in both both hot and cold, wet and dry, and sunny or shaded areas.
+It has been a particularly successful species worldwide for its ability to thrive in both hot and cold, wet and dry, and sunny or shaded areas.

 - As a tonic for the cardiovascular system (short term or low dose)

 - Bacterial infections (topically and internally)

 - Cystitis (acute or chronic)

 - Urinary Antiseptic

 The berries of juniper are high in antiseptic volatile oils, which makes it useful for microbial infection inclusinding topical and upper respiratory tract infections.
 It is also a popular urinary antiseptic and diuretic for treating lower urinary tract infections.

 Newer use involves junipers antiacetylcholinesterase activity for enhancing memory.

 Traditional Uses of Juniper Berry

 The British herbal pharmacopeia lists juniper as a diuretic, antiseptic, carminative, stomachic, and anti-rheumatic useful for acute or chronic cystitis, flatulent colic, edema, and rheumatism.
 It is listed as a topical application for rheumatic pain in the joints and muscles .